We do a US Registration Market Analysis every 6 months:

 It is tough to estimate market share since there is no one place that has ALL races, races are open for only part of a year, and different vendors have different search tools for finding races, so we took several approaches to looking at things.

 RunSignUp has been very public about sharing our numbers.
-You can read our Year End Report for 2015 to see that we had over 10,000 races use us to process 2.7 Million paid registrations in 2015, and 2016 Year End Report to see we had over 14,000 races use us to process over 4.1 Million registrations and 2017 Year End Report to see we had about 15,000 races and 4.2 Million registrations (after losing our largest customer due to the Active legal proceedings we grew over 20%).
+You can read our Year End Report for 2015 to see that we had over 10,000 races use us to process 2.7 Million paid registrations in 2015, and 2016 Year End Report to see we had over 14,000 races use us to process over 4.1 Million registrations and 2017 Year End Report to see we had about 15,000 races and 4.2 Million registrations (after losing our largest customer we grew over 20%).
 The trend continues positively – and we are estimating over 16,000 races processing registrations on RunSignUp and over 4.8 Million paid (not including imported) registrations in 2018.

 RunningintheUSA Market Share